 So, I was kind of calling myself a vocal coach, not a singing teacher.
 And I was a little bit snobbish, reverse snobbish about the role of a singing teacher.
 Like a lot of my students are about singing lessons.
 So I can really relate to that, because they’re scared of losing the authenticity.
 But now I know so much, I can go well, actually, let’s do this.
 And I have this toolbox of things that makes them do quick changes, and they’re still sounding like they want to, but they can do it with, for longer, or, you know, they don’t lose their voice after the gig and all that kind of stuff.
 So I think I never knew as much when I was 20 as when I was 20.
 You know, there’s a kind of arrogance of being old teenager young 20s when you really feel like you should know everything.
-So there’s also kind of this arrogance isn’t even the right word, there’s a there’s a conviction and a black and whiteness, I guess, that, like the older I get, and the more I learn, the less I think I know.
+So there’s also kind of this arrogance isn’t even the right word, there’s a conviction and a black and whiteness, I guess, that, like the older I get, and the more I learn, the less I think I know.
 I can even last year I had a bit of a kind of, although formants and harmonics and like not really feeling like you can stay involved enough.
 Or as much as some gave me a little bit of a knock in confidence.
-And then I was like, wait, I have different speciality some of them don’t know what I know about mental training or classroom management or inspiring and motivating a person and it’s okay not to know everything.
+And then I was like, wait, I have a different speciality some of them don’t know what I know about mental training or classroom management or inspiring and motivating a person and it’s okay not to know everything.
 But then gradually also try and acquire new knowledge all the time.
 Just that.

 Line Hilton 34:42

 It’s interesting when you learn.
 Well I find when I learned something new suddenly that becomes my focus and it’s my everything and in fact, I was talking the other day to one of my teachers that I’m working with about how you have to balance between getting excited and focusing on learning this new thing and not making your students become obsessed about it.
-Because I know that because of my focus in certain things that I learned along the way, suddenly i’d realise Oh, now that students thinking about only that, and they think that that’s the only way that they can get to becoming a best singer.
-And that’s my fault, because I’ve just focused on it so much.
-And I’ve not actually identified that this is just one new thing or different thing that we’re approaching, that’s kind of, be, you know, complimentary to everything else.
+Because I know that because of my focus in certain things that I learned along the way, suddenly I’d realise Oh, now that students thinking about only that, and they think that that’s the only way that they can get to becoming the best singer.
+And that’s my fault because I’ve just focused on it so much.
+And I’ve not actually identified that this is just one new thing or different thing that we’re approaching, that’s kind of, be, you know, complementary to everything else.
 But by the same token, you kind of need to focus on new things in order to learn more about it.
 So for instance, when I started going down that track of, say, vocal foreclosure, I was doing that on all my students, and a lot of my exercises were focused on that.
-And then I realised Oh, but I’m ignoring all this other stuff.
+And then I realised, Oh, but I’m ignoring all this other stuff.
 And of course, the other thing too, which I found for a while, especially when I was working with SLS was I became so focused on technique that I wasn’t doing anything creative.